-First ever South Asian Heritage Month in the UK
+The first ever South Asian Heritage Month in the UK launched in July 2020

 The first ever South Asian Heritage Month (SAHM) is launching in mid-July and needs you!

 SAHM runs from 18th July to 17th August 2020, and this year all of its events will be online.
 The aim of SAHM is to raise the profile of British-South Asian history, heritage and identity through education, arts, culture and commemorations across the country.

 South Asia is formed of 8 countries, namely Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, and Sri Lanka.
 The British South Asian community is over 3 million people strong, with at least 1 out of every 20 people in this country having South Asian heritage.

 The launch event will take place at 6pm on 16th July 2020.
 It will be hosted by TV presenter Anita Rani, and will celebrate the extensive contribution that South Asia has had on British culture, from food to music, and from fashion to the arts.
 There will be a wide range of guests and performers, and the launch will offer a taster of the events to come over the course of the month.

 SAHM 2020 wants the events programme to be as diverse as possible and to fully reflect British South Asian identity across the nation.
 You can help by:

 Raising the profile of SAHM through social media using #SouthAsianHeritageMonth